SteamPunk424/TryHackMe/UA-HighSchool/README.md

 It will prompt you for necessary information such as IP and the command you wish to execute.

-Only Works When Ran on Linux OS
+Only Works When Ran on a Linux OS